 You are not allowed to bring your own alcohol in to the Montreal F1 circuit.
 You have to purchase it from the trackside bars.

 The price of food and drink at the merchants within the circuit has been surprisingly reasonable over the last few years. $3 CAD for a coffee and $6 CAD for a hot dog isn’t bad considering the environment.

-Below are some of the food vendors that were at the circuit in 2023.
+Below are some of the food vendors that were at the circuit last year.

 Most of the toilets around the circuit are portacabins.
 These can run out of toilet paper over the course of a day so pack your own, or bring wetwipes, just in case.

 You are allowed to bring backpacks and coolers in to the Montreal Grand Prix.
 The circuit states they must be of the following maximum size: